Arctic sea ice on the wane: Now what?

 As Arctic sea ice disappears, scientists seek to improve their measurements and analyses so that they can better understand future change.
 Ron Kwok is one of a team of scientists at NASA's Jet Propulsion Laboratory who are focusing their efforts on sea ice thickness, rather than extent.
 Kwok said, "The holy grail of Arctic sea ice is thickness.
 If you don't know how thick the ice is, you don't know much about the volume of the ice.
 We know the sea ice is disappearing.
 But, the question we want to understand is how fast it is being depleted by volume."
 Thickness and volume are crucial to understanding the future of sea ice because if the ice is thinning, it will melt more quickly than thick ice would.
 Understanding thickness is key to understanding how quickly we are approaching a nearly ice-free summertime Arctic.

 Because of the limitations of field observations, Kwok believes that satellite sensors provide the best vantage for measuring sea ice thickness.
 "It's difficult to come up with answers based on field data," Kwok said.
 "Satellites really are the best way to provide a large-scale view of the ice."
 Satellite sensors measuring sea ice thickness rely on two measurements: simple records of elevation between one surface and another; and differences in reflectance between various surfaces, with ice being highly reflective, snow less so, and water the least reflective.
 Kwok is using reflectance and elevation profiles from the Geoscience Laser Altimeter System (GLAS) sensor on the NASA Ice, Cloud, and Land Elevation Satellite (ICESat), data archived at NSIDC.
-To actually see images of where sea ice has moved or broken apart, he is also using Synthetic Aperture Radar data from Canada's RADARSAT satellite, archived at the Alaska Satellite Facility DAAC.
+To actually see images of where sea ice has moved or broken apart, he is also using Synthetic Aperture Radar data from Canada's RADARSAT satellite, archived at NASA's Alaska Satellite Facility (ASF) DAAC.

 Analyzing and comparing the reflectance, elevation, and visual imagery from the two satellites, Kwok can more easily determine and confirm the thickness of sea ice.
 "For example, let's say ICESat flew over a lead, or fracture in the ice.
 The data would indicate a dip in elevation and a change in reflectance between the sea ice and the open water, while the RADARSAT imagery would confirm visually that a lead had opened," Kwok said "The combination of the two data sources is the best way, because the imagery helps us make sense of the elevation profiles and also confirms that we're actually seeing what we think we're seeing."